Lola Jay Yum!

 • In a food processor, pulse white onion, chopped red bell pepper, garlic, parsley, cilantro, olive oil, and dill.

-½ cup parsley loosely packed, ½ cup cilantro loosely packed, 1 red bell pepper, 3 garlic cloves, 1 white onion, 1 tablespoon olive oil, ¼ cup dill
+½ cup parsley loosely packed, ½ cup cilantro loosely packed, 1 red bell pepper, 3 garlic cloves, 1 white onion, 1 tablespoon extra virgin olive oil, ¼ cup dill

 Woman using a food processor in a cozy kitchen with wooden cabinets and floral decor.